Berkley | 2020

 And let me tell you, if I was in that group of friends, put me in the fucking creeped out camp.

 There were some legit moments in this novel that made me uneasy and on edge.
-I found the horror in this to be unique, especially the fact that no men were really involved at all.
+The horror was unique, especially the fact that no men were really involved at all.
 I’m sorry, but I loved that.
 This was about women in all their forms – reprehensible, caring, good and evil and strong.
 And it was about friendships – how they change, how they last and how they feel.

 It was a horror novel with heart.
 And it’s one of the better books I’ve read this year.